While most auto body shop customers we surveyed rated their shops high

 will save you considerable money, theres no reason not to accept it.

-Maryland and Virginia laws require shop estimates to disclose which parts
+California law requires shop estimates to disclose which parts are aftermarket

 If you will be getting either aftermarket or used parts, you have an extra